Mamadou Dia: Departure from Senghor and imprisonment

-Late life
+Later life

-His political power may have been broken but not his spirit.
-Dia attempted to restart his career in the early 1980s, once multiparty democracy had been introduced by Abdou Diouf, but the small party he led (the People Democratic Movement) found little support.
-Thus, he never returned to a position of power; however, he remained an iconic figure in Senegalese politics, retaining an intellectual and moral place in the country.
+His lost political power did not break his spirit.
+Dia attempted to restart his career in the early 1980s when Abdou Diouf introduced multiparty democracy, but the small, Dia-led People Democratic Movement found little support.
+Thus, he never returned to a position of power; however, he remained an iconic figure in Senegalese politics, retaining an intellectual and moral influence on the country.
 He accompanied the Senegalese state during the years of decolonization and remained one of the main figures in the construction of modern Senegal.
-He gradually acquired the role of national treasure, as he continued regularly to write diatribes in the local press well into his 90s.
-He was noted for his attacks on the neo-liberal economic policies of the current president, Abdoulaye Wade, who ironically had been one of the lawyers who defended Dia in 1963.
-After his death on 25 January 2009 (at the age of 98, in Dakar), there was a massive outpouring of sentiment in national newspapers due to admiration for his obdurate attachment to principles.
+He even acquired the role of national treasure, as he continued to write diatribes in the local press well into his 90s regularly.
+He was noted especially for his attacks on the neo-liberal economic policies of the current president, Abdoulaye Wade, who had been one of the lawyers who defended Dia in 1963.
+When he died aged 98 in Dakar on 25 January 2009, there was a massive outpouring of sentiment in national newspapers due to admiration for his obdurate attachment to his principles.